-Flooding issues in RLA #31 are related to runoff from the high ground around the Memorial Park Shopping Center downhill along S. 83rd E. Ave. into the parking lots immediately behind the properties of the RLA and into the rear of the buildings.
-The hill upon which the shopping center is located rises to about 750 ft., while the properties of the RLA are at elevations of between 680 and 690 ft.
+Flooding issues in RLA #32 are related to runoff from the high ground around E. 51st St. and S. Memorial Dr. downhill along the former stream bed of Bell Creek's Mingo Creek Tributary 11A into the parking lots immediately south of the RLA.
+The hill upon which the shopping center is located rises to about 750 ft., while the properties of the RLA are at elevations of between 700 and 710 ft.
 Storm sewer improvements in the immediate area by the City of Tulsa in the 1990s appear to have solved flooding issues in the RLA.
 However, greater than 100-year rainfall events, like the 300-year storm of 1984 will likely continue to pose a flooding threat to the structures.